larytet-go/hamming/README.md

 This code uses [github.com/steakknife/hamming](https://github.com/steakknife/hamming) for fast hamming distance calculations

+# API

-The add/remove/dup API  is not reentrant.
+* The add/remove/dup API  is not reentrant.
-APIs add/remove modify the hash tables
+* APIs add/remove modify the hash tables.
-APIs dup/distance only read the hash tables
+* APIs dup/distance only read the hash tables.

 Usually the applciation will duplicate the H(amming) object and switch the pointer to the instance